-Students will become Wild Explorers for the day, learning about what makes animals special and meeting many along the way.
+Students will become Wild Explorers for the day, learning about what makes animals special and how they can care for animals and their homes.

-In this fun-filled and educational day out at the zoo, students will become Wild Explorers and learn respect and care for animals.
-They will engage all their senses and exercise their enquiring minds to learn what makes animals special and uncover animals' features, habitats, life cycles and what they need to survive.
+In this fun-filled and educational day out at the zoo, students will become Wild Explorers and learn how they can respect and care for animals.
+They will engage their senses and exercise their inquiring minds to learn about what makes animals special and uncover animals' features, habitats, life cycles and what they need to survive.

-By the end of their mission into the wild, students will understand how special our animals are, how to care for them, the environment and contribute to a sustainable future.
+By the end of their mission into the wild, students will understand how special our animals are, how to care for them, the environment and how they can contribute to a sustainable future.

 Students will learn: